abchk1234/asbt/README.md

  # Editor for viewing/editing slackbuilds.

 6) buildflags=""
- # Common build flags specified while building packages
+ # Common build flags specified while building packages.

 7) ignore=""
- # Packages to ignore when checking for updates
+ # Packages to ignore when checking for updates.
 </pre>

 Samples for these variables are present in the script itself.

-These can be overrided by specifying the options provided in the configuration file "/etc/asbt/asbt.conf"
+These can be overrided by specifying the options provided in the configuration file `/etc/asbt/asbt.conf`

 # Installation: